-Part two will deal with optimizing the display in order to show different types of RFI, while making the survey tool portable, Part three will deal with actual location methods, using that portable SDR tool.
+Part two will deal with interpretation of the SDR spectrogram.
+Part two can be found here.
+Part three will deal with actual location methods, using that portable SDR tool.

 Over the past several years it seems I have done nothing but hunt RFI sources.
 This process reminds me much of the old child’s game called “Whac-A-Mole“.
 In that game, you have a playing field filled with holes.
 A mole pops up randomly from one hole, and you then strike the mole on the head with a hand held mallet.
 The mole is then driven back into the hole from whence it came– only to have another mole pop up from another randomly selected hole as soon as the first one is gone.
 You then strike the new mole, again driving it back into it’s hole.
 This process then repeats itself ad infinitum… Locating RFI is a bit like that…

 You locate one source, get it fixed, and within a few months a new one appears.
 Unlike Whac-A-Mole, more than one RFI source can rear it’s ugly head at a time.
 If you leave things alone too long, the RFI sources just keep popping up until you have no spectrum left.

 As a free service, I do RFI locates for a lot of the locals in the Amateur Radio community via our local club.
 I must admit to an ulterior motive for this– it gives me a lot of experience in tracking down RFI.
 As part of a difficult RFI locate, I will do a simple site survey prior to any serious on the ground direction finding.
 This helps define start/stop times, frequency, and the nature of the RFI prior to looking.
 That data helps in the location process.
 It further gives me a feel for the area’s RFI environment.
 Having a feel for an area speeds the search process up considerably.